kurtdekker/datasacks/README.md

 Datasacks you have created in your project.
-This is purely for code convenience and type-checking because you can always get at a Datasack by its name (DSM.I.Get( string)), and of course they are always available as draggable objects into monobehaviors.
+This is purely for code convenience and type-checking because you can always get at a Datasack by its name (DSM.I.Get( string)), and of course they are always available as draggable objects into Monobehaviors.

 The general flow pattern is that you put the DSButtonSetUIIntent.cs script on any UI button, and when pressed that will put the name of that button's GameObject into the DSM.UISack variable, unless you specify another Datasack.

+Over in code you have a switch statement that operates on the name of the button received, and does different things.
+See below.

 Datasacks can be subscribed to for changes, either on a permanent listener basis or on a one-shot basis.